 1. STOP.
 Never drive away from the scene of an accident, even a minor one.

 2. PROTECT THE SCENE.
 You can prevent further accidents by setting up flares, or keeping your flashers on.
 If it is dark and your lights don’t work, you should have a flashlight to keep you safe while you wait in your disabled car or by the side of the road.

 3. CALL THE POLICE.
 Even if there are no serious injuries, call the police.
 You may need a police report to file a claim with your insurance company, even if it is just to make a claim for damage to your vehicle.

 4. MAKE AN ACCURATE RECORD.
 When the police arrive, make sure you tell the investigating officer exactly what happened to the best of your ability.
 If you do not know certain facts, tell that to the officer.
 Do not speculate, guess or misstate any of the facts.
-If you are asked if you are injured and you are not sure, say you are not sure, rather than no. Often, the pain and injuries from motor vehicle accidents become apparent hours after the actual collision.
+If you are asked if you are injured and you are not sure, say you are not sure, rather than no. Often, the pain and injuries from an automobile accident becomes apparent hours after the actual collision.
 You should also make sure statements made by other persons involved in the accident are accurate as well.